mpopv/ga-2-day-ux-design-bootcamp/README.md

 #### Aesthetic and Minimalistic Design

 * Flat ghost elements, monochrome hues, and uppercase geometric text guide users directly to simple set of actions.

+## Persona Creation

+### Proto-Persona Brainstorming

+#### Urban Dweller

+Takes Metro everywhere farther than waking distance, including work and on weekends.

+#### Suburban Commuter

+Lives outside DC and uses Metro primarily for commuting into the District for work on weekdays.

+#### Occasional Suburban Visitor

+Lives outside DC and drives to work, but occasionally takes Metro into the District for events.

+#### Domestic Tourist

+Visiting DC from elsewhere in the United States.
+Wants an easy solution, no time to learn a complex app.

+#### International Tourist

+Visiting DC from the rest of the world.